Kylin-Network/kylin-collator/README.md

 # Kylin Node

 This repository is set up to use [Docker](https://www.docker.com/).
-Launching your chain with docker will automatically start two validators and launches the full user interface on port 3001.
-However, you can build from source if you prefer.
+Composing up with Docker will automatically launch a local network containing six validators (polkadot nodes), two collators (kylin nodes) and the full user interface on port 3001.
+However, you can build your network from source if you prefer.

 ## Local Development